• Thanksgiving Recipes

 Make the sauce

-• Make the roux.
-Add the 2 remaining tablespoons of butter to the pan and melt over medium low heat, add the flour and whisk to combine.
-Cook for 2-3 minutes to remove the raw flour taste.
-Slowly add broth to the pan, whisking as it's added to make it smooth and incorporated to create the sauce.
+Slowly add broth to the pan, whisking to create a smooth sauce.
 Cook and whisk until the sauce is thickened, 8-10 minutes.
-Whisk in the tomato paste, mustard, nutmeg, tarragon, worcestershire, salt and pepper until smooth.
-Stir in the onions and mushrooms to the sauce.
-Now add the creme fraiche and stir.
+Whisk in the Dijon and tomato paste until smooth, then stir in the tarragon, worcestershire, salt, pepper, and nutmeg until smooth.
+Stir in the onions and mushrooms.
+Lastly, add the creme fraiche and stir.

 To serve